omerturkmen-sdet/OmerTurkmen/README.md

 Hi there, my name is Ömer Türkmen.
 I am a test automation engineer with a passion for coding.
 I work with Java to write test automation scripts I and test both the front-end and back-end of applications.
 I am curious and interested in the development process of these layers.
 I am currently learning Swift and excited to start developing my own apps on the iOS platform

+Any advice on career development is welcome.
+Also, as a classic movie lover, I am open to quality movie and series recommendations for leisure time.

 ## Socials